DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/README.md

 Our goal is to create a translation model that can convert sentences from english-spanish and spanish-english.
 The model is based in RNN and have two option of cell types: LSTM and GRU.

-Here is an image to have more or less what the model does:
+Here is an image to have an idea of what the model does:
 ![image](image.png)